Payment Flow

 6. Commission and platform records are created

 When attribution succeeds, Affitor records the sale and creates the commission flow.
+Commissions then move through review / hold / payout operations according to your program configuration.

-Bill Flow in Plain Language
+Invoice billing in Plain Language

-In the current public Bill Flow model:
+In the current public invoice billing model:

-1. you collect payment from the customer in your own Stripe account
+1. You collect payment from the customer in your own Stripe account

 2. Affitor attributes the conversion using Stripe metadata + webhook events